Thomas Wolsey: Early life

 On 10 March 1498, he was ordained as a priest in Marlborough, Wiltshire, and remained in Oxford, first as the Master of Magdalen College School, and soon the dean of divinity.
-From 1500 to 1509, Wolsey held a living as rector of St Mary's church, Limington, in Somerset.
+From 1500 to 1509, Wolsey held a living as rector of St Mary's Church, Limington, in Somerset.
+He served as Dean of Hereford Cathedral in 1512.

 In 1502, he became a chaplain to Henry Deane, archbishop of Canterbury, who died the following year.
 He was then taken into the household of Sir Richard Nanfan, who made Wolsey executor of his estate.
 After Nanfan's death in 1507, Wolsey entered the service of King Henry VII.

-Wolsey benefited from Henry VII's introduction of measures to curb the power of the nobility; the king was willing to favour those from more humble backgrounds.
+Wolsey benefited from Henry VII's policy of curbing the nobility and favouring those from more humble backgrounds.
 Henry VII appointed Wolsey royal chaplain.
 In this position Wolsey served as secretary to Richard Foxe, who recognised Wolsey's ability, dedication, industry and willingness to take on tedious tasks.
 Wolsey's remarkable rise to power from humble origins attests to his intelligence, administrative ability, industriousness, ambition, and rapport with the king.
 In April 1508, Wolsey was sent to Scotland to discuss with King James IV rumours of the renewal of the Auld Alliance.

 Wolsey's rise coincided with the accession in April 1509 of Henry VIII, whose character, policies and attitude to diplomacy differed significantly from his father's.
 In 1509 Henry appointed Wolsey to the post of almoner, a position that gave him a seat on the Privy Council and an opportunity to attain greater prominence and establish personal rapport with the king.
 A factor in Wolsey's rise was the young Henry VIII's relative lack of interest in the details of government during his early years.